QuiiBz/sherif/README.md

 sherif -i react -i next
 ```

+### `unsync-similar-dependencies` ❌

+Similar dependencies in a given `package.json` should use the same version.
+For example, if you use both `react` and `react-dom` dependencies in the same `package.json`, this rule will enforce that they use the same version.

 #### `non-existant-packages` ⚠️

 All paths defined in the workspace (the root `package.json`' `workspaces` field or `pnpm-workspace.yaml`) should match at least one package.